ideal-lab5/Grants-Program/applications/cryptex.md

 - `set_election_params(signed_origin, params)`: Set any parameters related to the elections as needed.
 - `set_max_custodians(signed_origin, u32)`: Set the maximum number of active and inactive custodians

 Additionally, this pallet will handle the reward calculation and distribution based on the `reserved_balance` used to request the DKG and the performance of the participants in the DKG.
-We will implement our pallet so that it is generic in this regard, however, in practice, our reward mechanism is as follows:
+We will implement our pallet so that it is generic in this regard, however, in practice, our reward mechanism will be quite simple.
+Without going in depth on the inflation and economics of the blockchain, our scheme will *loosely* be as follows:

-TODO
+1. Each validator will be able to charge a transaction fee, probably static across all validators to begin but made more dynamic in the future
+2. When the dkg is triggered, the caller reserves $n * fee$ tokens.
+3. After a key is derived, each participant receives the $fee$ amount if they participated honestly and contributed to deriving the pubkey.
+4. If some validators' shares were rejected through the disputes process, the fee is refunded to the caller.
+If a threshold of validators issue invalid shares, then then entire reserve balance is returned to the caller.
+5. Dishonest participants will have their stake slashed by some percentage of their stake.

 ###### SNFT Pallet